jessicajyu/jessicajyu/content/home/experience.md

     date_end: '2021-08-31'
     description: |2-
       * **Thesis: Snack and Beverage Sources of Free Sugar in Canadian Preschool-aged Children**
         * Determined the sources of sugar in young children’s diets by leveraging a research group of 300 families (Guelph Family Health Study).
-Paper to be published.
 PI: Dr. David W.L.
 Ma
         * 1st Place MSc 2021 Thesis Contest
         * Planned and executed data collection and analysis
-        * Lead projects to produce infographics, posters, presentations, and manuscripts
+        * Led projects to produce infographics, posters, presentations, and manuscripts
         * Competent in dietary analysis (ESHA and ASA24) and statistical software (Microsoft Suite and SAS)
       * **Teaching Assistant**: Led human biology disease seminars for 180 students, graded assignments, and held office hours.
 Known for maturity, enthusiasm, and teaching techniques
       * **Trained Sensory Panelist**: Assessed characteristics including tenderness, juiciness, beef aroma, and putridness of beef in a trained sensory panel